 Swing trading, on the other hand, demands less hours of your day.
-It gives you more moments and space away from your desktop computer.
+It gives you more moments and space away from your desktop computer or laptop.

 You aren’t tethered to the markets and blips on the screen.
 Albeit, you still have to watch the stocks to make sure key levels are intact.